Everybody's Fine (2009 film): Plot

 At Christmas, the three remaining children are around the house helping to cook and decorate the tree.
-It is revealed that Rosie and Jilly are domestic partners and are raising the baby together.
-Frank finally walks into the dining room, and they eat their meal, with David's painting visible in the background.
+Jack, Jilly, and Rosie's children are also present to help.
+They sit and eat their meal, with David's painting visible in the background.

 Production

 Filming took place in Connecticut and New York City, including several scenes filmed at Yale University in New Haven, Connecticut.
 Scenes set in a concert hall were filmed at Yale University's Woolsey Hall and feature the New Haven Symphony Orchestra.
+Train and bus station scenes were filmed at Union Station (New Haven).

 Reception

 Box office

 The film "unspooled in 10th [place] with $4 million".
 As of December 6, 2009, the film had grossed $4,027,000.
 It closed on December 24, 2009, after a brief three-week run.
-It ended up making $16,443,609 worldwide.
+It ended up making $16,443,609 worldwide, making it a box-office flop.

 Critical reaction

 The film received mixed reviews from film critics.
-Review aggregator Rotten Tomatoes gives the film a score of 47%, based on reviews from 141 critics, with an average rating of 5.34/10.
+Review aggregator Rotten Tomatoes gives the film a score of 47%, based on reviews from 141 critics, with an average rating of 5.5/10.
 The website's critical consensus reads, "A calm, charismatic performance from Robert De Niro nearly saves the movie, but ultimately, Everybody's Fine has the look and feel of a stereotypical Christmas dramedy."
 On Metacritic, which assigns a weighted average score out of 100 to reviews from film critics, the film has a rating score of 47 based on 25 reviews, indicating "mixed or average" reviews.

 Michael Medved gave Everybody's Fine two stars out of four, calling the film "...bleak, deeply depressive, and utterly depressing..."
 But he also added that "DeNiro's acting is intense and moving as always".

 The critical consensus praises Robert De Niro for having "intensity and presence that shines through even when he's not playing Travis Bickle/Jake LaMotta types, "but the movie becomes overly sentimental, and the supporting players aren't given three-dimensional characters to play".